Security & Privacy Metaframework

-Govern cloud instances as an extension of on-premise technologies with equal or greater security protections than the organization’s own internal controls.
+Govern cloud instances as an extension of on-premise technologies with equal or greater security protections than the organization’s own internal cybersecurity and privacy controls.

 Organizations govern the use of private and public cloud environments (e.g., IaaS, PaaS and SaaS) to holistically manage risks associated with third-party involvement and architectural decisions, as well as to ensure the portability of data to change cloud providers, if needed.

-Oversee the execution of cybersecurity and privacy controls to create appropriate evidence of due care and due diligence, demonstrating compliance with all applicable statutory, regulatory and contractual obligations.
+Oversee the execution of cybersecurity and privacy controls to ensure appropriate evidence required due care and due diligence exists to meet compliance with applicable statutory, regulatory and contractual obligations.